Date of Easter: British Calendar Act and Book of Common Prayer

-The portion of the Tabular methods section above describes the historical arguments and methods by which the present dates of Easter Sunday were decided in the late 16th century by the Catholic Church.
-In Britain, where the Julian calendar was then still in use, Easter Sunday was defined, from 1662 to 1752 (in accordance with previous practice), by a simple table of dates in the Anglican Prayer Book (decreed by the Act of Uniformity 1662).
+The portion of the tabular methods section above describes the historical arguments and methods by which the present dates of Easter Sunday were decided in the late 16th century by the Catholic Church.
+In Britain, where the Julian calendar was then still in use, Easter Sunday was defined, from 1662 to 1752 (in accordance with previous practice), by a simple table of dates in the Anglican Book of Common Prayer (decreed by the Act of Uniformity 1662).
 The table was indexed directly by the golden number and the Sunday letter, which (in the Easter section of the book) were presumed to be already known.

-For the British Empire and colonies, the new determination of the Date of Easter Sunday was defined by what is now called the Calendar (New Style) Act 1750 with its Annexe.
-The method was chosen to give dates agreeing with the Gregorian rule already in use elsewhere.
-The Act required that it be put in the Book of Common Prayer, and therefore it is the general Anglican rule.
-The original Act can be seen in the British Statutes at Large 1765.
-The Annexe to the Act includes the definition: "Easter-day (on which the rest depend) is always the first Sunday after the Full Moon, which happens upon, or next after the Twenty-first Day of March.
+For the British Empire and colonies, the new determination of the date of Easter Sunday was defined by what is now called the Calendar (New Style) Act 1750 in an annexe that declares its effect on the Book of Common Prayer.
+The method was chosen to give dates agreeing with the Gregorian rule already in use elsewhere, without recognising any Papal authority.
+As the Church of England is the established church, Parliament could (and did) require that the dates in the Book of Common Prayer be modified accordingly, and therefore it is the general Anglican rule.
+The original act can be seen in the British Statutes at Large 1765.
+The annexe to the act includes the definition: "Easter-day (on which the rest depend) is always the first Sunday after the Full Moon, which happens upon, or next after the Twenty-first Day of March.
 And if the Full Moon happens upon a Sunday, Easter-day is the Sunday after."
-The Annexe subsequently uses the terms "Paschal Full Moon" and "Ecclesiastical Full Moon", making it clear that they approximate to the real full moon.
+The annexe subsequently uses the terms "Paschal Full Moon" and "Ecclesiastical Full Moon", making it clear that they approximate to the real full moon.